-Our firm's board of directors appointed an audit committee to, among other things, monitor the integrity of our firm's consolidated financial statements, our firm's system of internal controls, and the independence and performance of our firm's internal auditors and independent registered public accountants.
+Our firm's board of directors appointed an audit committee to, among other things, monitor the integrity of our firm's consolidated financial statements, our firm's system of internal controls, and the independence and performance of our firm's independent registered public accountants.
 The audit committee also selects our firm's independent registered public accountants.
 The audit committee is governed by a written charter adopted by our firm's board of directors.
-A current copy of the audit committee is available through the Investor Relations page of our website at www.crai.com.
+A current copy of the audit committee charter is available through the Investor Relations page of our website at www.crai.com.

-The audit committee currently consists of three non-employee directors.
-Each member of the audit committee is "independent" within the meaning of the rules of the Nasdaq Stock Market.
+During fiscal 2020, the audit committee consisted of three non-employee directors, except from March 30, 2020 through July 8, 2020 during which period the audit committee consisted of four non-employee directors.
+Each member of the audit committee is or was "independent" within the meaning of the rules of the Nasdaq Stock Market.